Is mortgage refinancing right for me?

 Home Loan Assistance Frequently Asked Questions

-Refinancing may make your monthly mortgage payments more affordable by reducing your interest rate, extending your loan repayment period or a combination of both.en_refinance If you choose a fixed-rate mortgage, you will have a stable interest rate for the life of the loan.
+Refinancing may make your monthly mortgage payments more affordable by reducing your interest rate, extending your loan repayment period or a combination of both.2 If you choose a fixed-rate mortgage, you'll have a stable interest rate for the life of the loan.

-Yes, there are costs associated with refinancing.
-These can include closing costs, points and application fees.
-We may let you roll these costs into the total mortgage amount to reduce the cash you must bring to closing.
+Yes.
+They can include closing costs, points and application fees.
+We may let you roll these costs into the total mortgage amount to reduce the cash you must bring to closing.2

 If you were denied home loan assistance, such as a request for a loan modification, short sale or deed in lieu you may be able to dispute the decision.
 You can file an escalated case with us if you have reason to believe any of the following are true: